i-made-that/breakTimer/README.md

 BreakTimer is a simple Python script that allows users to create a daily task list.
 It then 'executes' one of these tasks every 50 minutes by opening an (intentionally) annoying browser tab.
+After you complete your task you will be prompted to start another time block.

 According to MIT, the most effective method of study includes a 10-minute break for every 50 minutes of work.